DLL secure loading (using Strict Mode)

 Overview

-This section focuses on when to use, how to configure it, and how to verify the results, rather than on internal implementation details.
+The focus is on when to use DLL Strict Mode, how to configure it, and how to verify the results, rather than on internal implementation details.

 When to use DLL Strict Mode